 Overlooking Competing Events

-If you’ve ever had a “noisy neighbor” then you already know how distracting these situations can be.
+If you’ve ever had a “noisy neighbor,” then you already know how distracting these situations can be.
 Going up against other events in your venue can be a big challenge, which is why you should discuss this scenario in advance with venue management and your clients.
 Find out who will be sharing the same common areas and public resources with your party, and identify who has the authority to resolve noise issues if they become a problem.

 Not Having a Contingency Plan

 What happens to your event in case of bad weather, or even the closure of your venue?
 These are not easy things to plan for, but they become impossible to manage on the day of the show.
-Plot out your contingency strategy at least 2 weeks in advance for good measure.
-Even if you plan to cancel the event you’ll still need an organized method for contacting all of your guests.
+Plot out your contingency strategy at least two weeks in advance for good measure.
+Even if you plan to cancel the event, you’ll still need an organized method for contacting all of your guests.

 Not Having Enough Help on Event Day